 Next behind Mitsubishi, in the all-electric car race seems to be Nissan.
 They aim to start selling an electric car in the United States and Japan in 2010 and to the rest of the world in 2012.

 Other automakers are taking a new approach towards solving the recharge/distance problem.
 They have been working to create fuel cell cars, which produce electricity through a chemical reaction between hydrogen and oxygen, with water as the only by-product.
-According to Honda engineer Michio Shinohara, “Most users are not satisfied with the mileage” of electric cars.
+According to a Honda engineer, “Most users are not satisfied with the mileage” of electric cars.

 But with fuel cell cars, the problem is sufficiently solved.
 Honda’s latest fuel cell car, the FCX Clarity, has a cruising distance of 620 kilometers, or about 500 miles, per charge and takes only three to four minutes to recharge.